jenjzhayunvj/yzha0190_GroupA_JenZHANG_IndividualTask/README.md

 At the same time, I wanted the mushrooms to be lively and rhythmic, like a musical performance group, similar to some fun mushroom animations online.

 [Eat Your Vegetables Rap Song Vocal Music](https://www.youtube.com/watch?v=ep5-w-UFIHI).
-This reference comes from some fun mushroom animations online where vegetables dance or play instruments.
+This was one od the reference video that i want to achieve.

 ### 2.3.2 The audio track
 I used the song Pueblo Mágico by Quincas Moreira for my audio input.
 [Pueblo Magic by Quincas Moreira](https://www.youtube.com/watch?v=RWRI6xUi7A0) has a gentle rhythm and clear layers, which makes the mushroom’s movements feel more organic.
 The bass drives the stem’s wobble, the mid-range affects the breathing motion, and the higher frequencies make the background colours shift.

 ## 2.4 Technical explanation
+## 2.4.1 Changes Made to Group Code
 I did not make major structural changes to the group code.
 The existing geometry system, dot patterns, and Voronoi stem textures remain intact.
 My changes mainly extend the behaviour inside the update and drawing functions so each mushroom receives the audio values and animates in response.

 Amplitude controls the global scale of each mushroom, so they appear to expand and contract like breathing.